-Gargoyles are symbols that channel the current, instead of resisting it, facilitating a transition and pushing water outward to the ground below where it continues its path back to its source.
-Like all materials, both organic and not, these six pieces breathe, absorb and release other materials in order to endure beyond their own temporality.
+Gargoyles are symbols that channel the water flow, instead of resisting it, facilitating a transition and pushing water outward to the ground, where it continues its path back to its source.
+Like all materials, organic and not, these six pieces breathe, absorb and release other materials in order to last beyond their own temporality.
 They are a statement of this fundamental truth of nature, metaphorically reflecting on the interaction between being and time.

 Water, by Bijoy Jain

-Subjected to earth’s gravitational pull, water takes new forms as it falls downwards and ultimately goes in search of its terminus on solid volumes, on the ground or at sea level.
-There, owing to its molecular disposition, an alliance of drops emerges and converges into a ﬂuid, one which benefitting from its own capillarity, moves to take a course of transformation.
+Subjected to Earth’s gravitational pull, water takes new forms as it falls downwards and ultimately goes in search of its terminus on solid volumes, on the ground or at sea level.
+There, due to its molecular disposition, an alliance of drops emerges and converges into a fluid, which benefitting from its own capillarity moves to take a course of transformation.